-Mugabe's family say burial 'sometime next week', ceremony private
+Mugabe's family say burial to be private, place still unknown

 “We are ready and willing to work with the government to develop a program for the funeral and burial of the late Robert Gabriel Mugabe which is in conformance to his wishes on how his mortal remains will be interred,” the family said.

-On Thursday, ordinary Zimbabweans and supporters are expected to pay their last respects to Mugabe at a Harare soccer stadium, where the body will lie in state.
+Mugabe presided over an economy wrecked by hyperinflation, shortages and deeply entrenched corruption, and a raging political rivalry between the country’s two largest political parties, ZANU-PF and the opposition MDC.

+But many Zimbabweans also remember Mugabe as their country’s liberator from white minority rule and for broadening people’s access to education and land.

-Reporting by MacDonald Dzirutwe and Alexander Winning; writing by Olivia Kumwenda-Mtambo; Editing by Gareth Jones
+Writing by Olivia Kumwenda-Mtambo; Editing by Gareth Jones and Peter Graff